 If you have a strong relationship with God and he´s an atheist, it can´t be more mismatched than that.

-4. A relationship which is chronically lacking of what one or both partners need or want.
+4. The relationship lacks what one or both partners need and want.

 If there´s no trust, respect, love or tenderness, honesty or emotional support, and for married couple a marriage which is lacking sexuality or stimulation, then it´s a bad relationship.

 No relationship will thrive if your or your partner´s needs and wants aren´t met.

 5. The relationship is a wasteland of emptiness, distance, loneliness and deprivation.